 Cardiopulmonary resuscitation (CPR) is a series of steps to help a person whose breathing or heart has stopped.
 CPR helps pump blood to the body when the heart cannot do so.

 Reasons for Procedure

 CPR is given when a person has stopped breathing.
 This may happen for many reasons, such as:

 - Drowning or choking

 - Drug overdose

-The goal of the CPR is to provide blood flow to the heart, brain, and other vital organs until proper medical care can be given.
-The person is likely to die if CPR is not started immediately.
-Complications may include fracture of the ribs , broken teeth, infections, and puncture of the lung.
+The person is likely to die if CPR is not started right away.
+Problems from CPR may include fracture of the ribs , broken teeth, infections, and puncture of the lung.

 What to Do

 Check for safety at the scene.
 Tap the person and ask: “Are you OK?”
 If the person does not respond, follow these steps.